guyush1/gdb-static/compilation.md

 - <COMPILATION_DIR_PATH> - /home/username/projects/libgmp-x.y.z/build-arm/

 Environment info:
-- glibc version: 2.39-0ubuntu8.3 (NOTE: When i compiled gdb-15 using an older glibc, such as the one i had in my ubuntu-20.04 machine, i received a segfault in gdb, so the libc version is important!).
+- glibc version: 2.39-0ubuntu8.3 (NOTE: When i compiled gdb using an older glibc, such as the one i had in my ubuntu-20.04 machine, i received a segfault in gdb, so the libc version is important!).

 # Compiling gdb statically to the host platform